EU to sign joint defence pact in show of post-Brexit unity

 A German official said the initiative won momentum from French President Emmanuel Macron’s call for a European intervention force in September and U.S. President Donald Trump’s insistence that Europe do more for its security.

-Proposals for PESCO include work on a European medical command and a network of logistic hubs in Europe, creation of a crisis response centre, and joint training of military officers.
+Proposals for PESCO include work on a European medical command and a network of logistic hubs in Europe, creation of a European Crisis Response centre, and joint training of military officers.

 It could also serve as an umbrella for projects such as a Franco-German initiative to design a new fighter jet, and existing bilateral military cooperation agreements, such as the close ties between Germany and the Netherlands.